27 Best Things To Do in Budapest

 City Park| ©Top Budapest

-Budapest's City Park, covering over 100 hectares, is one of the largest urban parks in Europe and a place where locals and visitors alike can escape the hustle and bustle of the city and enjoy nature in all its splendour.
+Budapest's City Park, covering over 100 hectares, is one of Europe's largest urban parks and a place where locals and visitors alike can escape the hustle and bustle of the city and enjoy nature in all its splendour.
 It is also home to Vajdahunyad Castle, a structure that combines elements of different architectural styles.

 Its extensive trails are perfect for walking, jogging and cycling, while the spacious lawns are ideal for picnics and games and, during the warmer months, for enjoying special events and festivals.
 In addition, the park is home to the Széchenyi Bath, one of Budapest's best-known thermal spas.